Matriphagy: Costs and benefits to the mother

-Summary

-In conclusion, offspring that engage in matriphagy benefit more than those that do not engage in this behavior.
-Furthermore, the progeny of females that escape matriphagy to lay a second brood are significantly less successful than those that ate their mother.
-Hence, enhanced fitness of the mother accounts for the evolution of this unusual and extreme form of parenting.

 Forms of parental care similar to matriphagy

 Matriphagy is one of the most extreme forms of parental care observed in the animal kingdom.
 However, in some species such as the Funnel-web spider Coelotes terrestris, matriphagy is only observed under certain conditions and extended maternal protection is the main method by which offspring receive care.
 In other organisms such as the African social velvet spider, Stegodyphus mimosarum and Caecilian amphibians, parental behavior closely related in form and function to matriphagy is used.

 Extended care in a Funnel-web spider: Coelotes terrestris

 The ‘maternal social’ spider, Coelotes terrestris (Funnel-web spider) uses extended maternal care as a reproductive model for its offspring.
 Upon laying the egg sac, a C. terrestris mother stands guard and incubates the sac for 3 to 4 weeks.
 She stays with her young from the time of their emergence until dispersal approximately 5 to 6 weeks later.
 During the offsprings’ development, mothers will provide the spiderlings prey based on their levels of gregariousness.

 Protecting the egg sacs from predation and parasites yields a high benefit to cost ratio for the mothers.
 Fitness of the mother is highly correlated to offspring developmental state—a mother in better condition yields larger young that are better at surviving predation.
 The presence of the mother also protects the offspring against parasitism.
 In addition, the mother can keep feeding while guarding her progeny without any weight loss, allowing her to collect sufficient food for both herself and her offspring.

 Overall, costs of protecting the egg sac are low.
 Upon separation from egg sacs, 90% of females have the energy sustenance to lay new sacs, although it does induce a time loss of several weeks that could potentially affect reproductive success.

 In experimental conditions, costs arose if maternal care was not provided, with egg sacs drying out and developing molds, thus illustrating that maternal care is essential for survival.
 Experimental food-deprived broods reared by the mother induced matriphagy, where 77% of offspring consumed their mother upon birth.
 This suggests that matriphagy can exist under nutrient-limited conditions, but the costs generally outweigh the benefits when mothers have sufficient access to resources.